+Timetables

-Timetables provide a host of activities throughout an entire 24-hour time period and are often based on real world timetables.
+These provide a host of activities throughout an entire 24-hour time period, Timetable Mode is a new way to play.
 There's always something to do with a large variety of services to take control of or ride along with.
 Sit back and enjoy the action and capture amazing screenshots, hop on or off and ride along with the various services as they go about their duties or take control and carry out the duties yourself.
 Featuring many individual services, you'll always find something going on.